Pet Identification & Lifetime Registration

 Conditions

-Lifetime registration for your cat or dog is to be completed at 6 months or a penalty may apply to owners failing to comply.
+Lifetime registration for your cat or dog is to be completed by 12 weeks (or when sold if earlier than 12 weeks) or a penalty may apply to owners failing to comply.

 Dangerous/Restricted Dogs not registered by this age will attract a higher penalty fee to owners failing to comply.